utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 You editor would like the following details in this first version:

-1. What percentage of charter schools received a "Needs Improvement" rating, compared to traditional public schools?
+1. What percentage of charter schools received an "F" rating, compared to traditional public schools?
 2. What are those percentages in the Austin MSA?
-3. Which charter schools in the Austin MSA received a "Needs Improvement" rating?
+3. Which charter schools in the Austin MSA received a "F" rating?
-4. Which traditional public schools in the Austin MSA received a "Needs Improvement" rating?
+4. Which traditional public schools in the Austin MSA received a "F" rating?
-5. Which schools in Austin ISD received a "Needs Improvement" rating?
+5. Which schools in Austin ISD received a "F" rating?

 The Austin/Round Rock MSA: Bastrop, Caldwell, Hays, Travis and Williamson counties.

 ## Create a project folder

 - As you always should, create a folder on your computer for all the material you'll use in this project.
-- Start a [Data Diary](https://docs.google.com/document/d/1gd5RR5YK43N3uE0o1vBoJfnkSo5S0JJFUCJmFsa75FM/edit#heading=h.5i6qymvlqkwj) and record the links and steps you use to download your data.
-(You can do this in Google Docs, or as a text file on your computer.
-I use a [code editor](https://drive.google.com/open?id=1vxqW2B0JkRov-V2sRtBSuOHIOdP71WH-5qBFDQvuUY8) and store it on my computer, but do what is comfortable for you.)
-- You'll use this Data Diary to keep other notes to yourself about this project.
+- Start a [Data Diary](https://docs.google.com/document/d/1gd5RR5YK43N3uE0o1vBoJfnkSo5S0JJFUCJmFsa75FM/edit#heading=h.5i6qymvlqkwj) and record the links and settings you use to download your data.
+(You can do this in Google Docs.)
+You'll use this Data Diary to keep other notes to yourself about this project ... anything you might want to remember in the future about what you are thinking now.
+You don't have to record your every move, but when you are making a choice (like filtering data before you download it), you'll want to have a record for later.
 You'll turn it in with your assignment.

 ## Import the data into Google Sheets